Aleczizcas/DSAMidterm/README.md

- # <p style="text-align: center"> REACT JS </p>
+ # REACT JS

 <img src="Background.jpg">

- <h3> <font color="pink"> React JS is an open-source JavaScript library developed by Facebook for building user interfaces (UIs), especially for dynamic and data-driven web applications.
+ #### React JS is an open-source JavaScript library developed by Facebook for building user interfaces (UIs), especially for dynamic and data-driven web applications.
 It simplifies the creation of interactive user interfaces by breaking down the app into smaller, reusable components.
-React is primarily used for building *single-page applications (SPAs)* and can handle updates and renders efficiently based on data changes, making it highly performant and scalable. </font> </h3>
+React is primarily used for building *single-page applications (SPAs)* and can handle updates and renders efficiently based on data changes, making it highly performant and scalable.

- <h4> <font color="pink"> React is focused on the "view" layer in the MVC (Model-View-Controller) architecture, and it’s often paired with other libraries like *Redux* or *Next.js* for state management and routing.</font> </h4>
+ #### React is focused on the "view" layer in the MVC (Model-View-Controller) architecture, and it’s often paired with other libraries like *Redux* or *Next.js* for state management and routing.

 ##  Main Aspects of React Js